 Outreach-KONTAKT is a community relations program designed to enhance quality of life for U.S. Army in Europe Soldiers, civilians and families by providing a platform to unite them with German and third-country citizens to achieve common goals through educational, charitable and cultural and recreation events.
 The Outreach-KONTAKT program has an enormous effect on morale and welfare and helps the Army maintain positive relationships with its European hosts -- a key element to continued U.S. presence in Europe.

 Why is this important to the Army?

-What has the Army National Guard done?
+What has the Army done?

-Quote for the Day
+Quote of the Day

 We've got to have a security debate in this country and decide what we want to do.
 Not a budget debate, a security debate about what capabilities and responsibilities we want from our Army.